shayanbo/VideoPlayerContainer/README.md

 ```

 This is a view showing a Play icon.
-Now, we need to attach it to the Player View.
+Now, we need to attach it to the `PlayerWidget`.
+Here, we add it to the `Control Overlay`.

 ```swift